 Comment 8: Conflicts in Christian organizations are more social and religious causative than in business or professional settings.
 There are conflicts when there is an attempt to compromise any ethical standards like honesty, truthfulness, sincerity, and integrity in a Church or Christian organization.

 Quote/Paraphrase: Conflict is unavoidable in relationships as people are bound by their sinful nature.
 Conflict is not necessarily bad or damaging but often is dealt with poorly, which leads to destruction.
-When clergies were asked why they were leaving the previous pastorate of the church, they were 26% – Conflict; 13% – Moral or Ethical Issues; and 10% – Burnout (Hayashi, (2018).
+When clergies were asked why they were leaving the previous pastorate of the church, they were 26% – Conflict; 13% – Moral or Ethical Issues; and 10% – Burnout (Hayashi, 2018).

 Essential Elements: Conflict, relationships, sinful nature, pastorate, moral, ethical issues; burnout.